 In 1994, Jennifer Garner graduated from Denison University with a Bachelor of Fine Arts degree in theater performance.

-In 1994, Jennifer Garner worked at the Georgia Shakespeare Festival in Atlanta, Georgia.
+In 1994, Jennifer Garner worked at the Georgia Shakespeare Festival in Atlanta, Georgia, contributing to her experience in summer stock theatre.

-In 1995, Jennifer Garner moved to New York City and worked as an understudy for a Roundabout Theatre Company production and made her first on-screen appearance.
+In 1995, Jennifer Garner moved to New York City and began working as an understudy for a Roundabout Theatre Company production and made her on-screen debut in "Zoya".

-In 1998, Jennifer Garner met Scott Foley, her future husband, on the set of Felicity.
+In 1998, Jennifer Garner met Scott Foley on the set of Felicity.

 On October 19, 2000, Jennifer Garner married Scott Foley in a ceremony at their home.

-In 2002, Jennifer Garner filmed a 30-second television advertisement for her childhood friend Corey Palumbo, who was running for the West Virginia House of Delegates.
+In 2002, Jennifer Garner filmed a television advertisement for Corey Palumbo, a Democratic candidate for the West Virginia House of Delegates.

-In 2002, Jennifer Garner sang a version of the song "Since I Fell For You" in an episode of Alias, for which she wrote her own lyrics.
+In 2002, Jennifer Garner sang a version of the song "Since I Fell For You" on an episode of Alias, titled "Rendezvous", and wrote her own lyrics for the song.

 In March 2003, Jennifer Garner and Scott Foley separated.